INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 only 2 labels, here encoded by colors with blue and orange data points.
 Thus, each data points represent a sample and the entire set was used to train a linear model.
 The decision rule learned is thus the black dotted line.
-This decision rule is used to predict the label of a new sample according the its position with respect to the line: a sample lying on the left of the line will be predicted as a blue sample while a sample lying on the right of the line will be predicted as an orange sample.
-Here, we have a linear classifier because the decision rule is defined as a line (it is called an hyperplane in higher dimension).
-However, the shape of the decision rule will depend on the model fitted.
+This decision rule is used to predict the label of a new sample according its position with respect to the line: a sample lying on the left of the line will be predicted as a blue sample while a sample lying on the right of the line will be predicted as an orange sample.
+Here, we have a linear classifier because the decision rule is defined as a line (in higher dimensions this would be an hyperplane).
+However, the shape of the decision rule will depend on the model used.

 ### classifier

-A model used for classification.
-These models handle targets that contains discrete values such as `0`/`1` or `cat`/`dog`.
+A model used for [classification](#classification).
+These models handle [targets](#target-label-annotation) that contains discrete values such as `0`/`1` or `cat`/`dog`.
 For example in scikit-learn `LogisticRegression` or `HistGradientBoostingClassifier` are classifier classes.

 Note: for historic reasons the `LogisticRegression` name is confusing.
-`LogisticRegression` is not a regression model but a classification model.
+`LogisticRegression` is not a regression model but a classification model, in contrary with what the name would suggest.

 ### cross-validation